 Case Western Reserve University

-Applied during surgery to the tumor site, the theranostic probe binds to PMSA molecules on the surface of cancer cells.
-With light, the probe fluoresces allowing surgeons to better visualize remaining cancer cells – called Fluorescent Image Guided surgery (FIGS).
+Applied during surgery to the tumor site, the theranostic PMSA probe fluoresces with applied light allowing surgeons to better visualize remaining cancer cells – called Fluorescent Image Guided surgery (FIGS).
 Applying light to PMSA also triggers it to kill cancer cells – a process called photodynamic therapy (PDT).

-The collaborative research is investigating how the dose and time of light may also stimulate or suppress an immune response in lab models of triple negative breast cancer.
-Dr. Letterio will monitor the immune system’ response and targeted agents will be given to suppress or stimulate the immune system as needed to achieve the best outcome on killing the primary tumor and on the deadly spread of the cancer.
+To improve the tumor killing power of the theranostic PMSA probe, NFCR is supporting the collaboration of Dr. Basilion and immune system expert, Dr. John Letterio.
+The two teams are monitoring how the dose and time of light may also stimulate or suppress an immune response in lab models of triple negative breast cancer.
+Immune system targeted agents will be given to suppress or stimulate the immune system as needed to achieve the best outcome on killing the primary tumor and on the deadly spread of the cancer.